How do you rollback deployments in Kubernetes?

 They are in this example.

-However, in a Deployment, you can define properties such how many Pods to create and destroy during a rolling update (the field is strategy).
+However, in a Deployment, you can define properties such as how many Pods to create and destroy during a rolling update (the field is strategy

-The same property isn't available in the ReplicaSet.
+The exact property isn't available in the ReplicaSet.

 How do you know which properties are available?
 You can consult the official API.